How to Dress in Paris to Fit in with the Locals

 Men should be careful not to be too casual or messy looking.
 Your “vacation wear” that you would pack for a beach trip is not going to fly in Paris.
 So save Hawaiian print shirts, tank tops and Hard Rock Hotel tees for another time.
 In the same vein, avoid overly baggy clothes.

-For Frenchmen, shorts are not city wear.
-They wear shorts on vacations near the water and that is it.
+For Frenchmen, shorts are not city wear — they are for vacations.
 Paris doesn’t get that hot usually and a hairy man leg out in the open is a faux pas.
+This is a rule that will be broken on the hottest days of the summer, such as during a heatwave, but very rarely and not at the office.

 Just as for women, men also shouldn’t be wearing gym clothes unless you are actually working out.
 So basketball shorts, running shoes, sweatpants and sports jerseys aren’t good choices.
 Jerseys are worn when watching a game in France, not out to lunch.
 Leave the oversized hoodies at home too.